You will find our Clump Sale here: https://cottageinthemeadow.plantfans.com/Photos/CLUMP_SALE

 Our gardens have been featured in local and national publications, on the Internet, and are listed with the Smithsonian Institution in Washington, D.C., in its Archives of American Gardens.
 We grow over 600 daylilies alone and over 300 varieties of flowers, trees, shrubs, fruits, and vegetables.
 Since 1986, we have maintained a seed bank that preserves vegetable varieties brought from Germany to the Amana Villages (http://www.amanacolonies.com/history-of-amana/) during the 1850s.
 For a tour of our gardens, please click: https://cottageinthemeadow.plantfans.com/files/cottageinthemeadow/0/00/00/02/1419171077/SELF_GUIDED_TOUR_FOR_PLANT_FANS.pdf

 I (Larry) am also a daylily hybridizer, a historian, a photographer, an artist, a musician, and an author.
-My book, "Gardening the Amana Way," is available to garden visitors, as are, on occasion, produce from Wilma’s organic vegetable garden, seeds from the seed bank (click the PLANTS link above and select OLD AMANA VEGETABLES), or plants from the flower gardens.
+My book, "Gardening the Amana Way," is available online at https://www.amazon.com/Gardening-Amana-Way-Bur-Book/dp/1609381904 and to garden visitors, as is, on occasion, produce from Wilma’s organic vegetable garden, seeds from the seed bank (click the PLANTS link above and select OLD AMANA VEGETABLES), or plants from the flower gardens.
 "Gardening the Amana Way" has received very positive reviews from Amazon readers, the Chicago Botanic Garden, and from Mary Swander, Pulitzer Prize winner and Poet Laureate for the State of Iowa.
 Click the BLOG link above and select ALL for more information on the book.
 I've also written many gardening articles.
 You can find them here:

 Visitors are always welcome.
 Please contact us (see contact info at the bottom of this page) to make arrangements for your visit.